 Types of Family Papers We Archive

-Personal and family papers include: letters, diaries, speeches and lectures, photographs, albums and scrapbooks, memoirs and reminiscences, photographs, professional files, genealogical information, films, video tapes and audio tapes.
+Personal and family papers include: letters, diaries, speeches and lectures, photographs, albums and scrapbooks, memoirs and reminiscences, professional files, genealogical information, films, video tapes, and audio tapes.

 Types of Organizational Records We Archive

-Organizational records include: articles of incorporation, constitutions, bylaws, correspondence, planning documents, architectural records, legal documents, diaries, minutes of meetings, reports, memoranda, photographs, newsletters and other publications, directories, financial documents, press releases, membership records and research and subject files.
+Organizational records include: articles of incorporation, constitutions, bylaws, correspondence, planning documents, architectural records, legal documents, minutes of meetings, reports, memoranda, photographs, newsletters and other publications, directories, financial documents, press releases, membership records, and research and subject files.

 Criteria for Acceptance of Documents

 Considerations for accepting an offered gift to the Library include, but are not limited to, the following criteria:

-- The importance of the gift for the overall development of the collection as articulated by the mission of the library
+- The importance of the gift for the overall development of the collection as articulated by the library's mission.

-- The appropriateness of the gift for the Shaw Historical Library as compared to other institutions
+- The appropriateness of the gift for the Shaw Historical Library compared to other institutions.

-- The rare, or unique, characteristics of the material
+- The rarity or unique characteristics of the material.

-- The prestigious or historical importance associated with the donor.
+- The prestige or historical importance of the donor.

-The Shaw Historical Library encourages possible donors to speak to a librarian about all materials, both published and unpublished, fitting within the Library’s collection areas.
+The Shaw Historical Library encourages potential donors to speak to a librarian about all published or unpublished materials, fitting within the Library’s collection scope and areas.
 Definitions of historical importance and research value change constantly and are often not easily recognized.

 Transfer of Materials

-Arrangements are made to have books, papers and records transported to the Shaw Historical Library after working with donors to identify materials appropriate for preservation.
-Legal transfer of materials from the donor to the library occurs when the donor review and signs a gift agreement formally making a gift of the materials to the library (see Deed of Gift form below).
+Arrangements are made to have books, papers and records, transported to the Shaw Historical Library after working with donors to identify materials appropriate for preservation.
+The legal transfer of materials from the donor to the library occurs when the donor reviews and signs a gift agreement, thus formally making a gift of the materials to the library (see Deed of Gift form below).

 Restrictions on Materials

-In the course of reviewing materials for donation, the Library or Donor may determine that some materials are sensitive in nature.
-The Library and Donor may determine that parts of the donation should be restricted to protect the privacy of the donor or others.
-Although the Library desires to make all papers and records freely accessible to researchers, the Library may agree to reasonable restrictions to donations.
+When reviewing materials for donation, the library or donor may determine that some materials are sensitive in nature.
+The library or donor may determine that parts of the donation should be restricted to protect the donor's privacy or other persons'.
+Although the library desires to make all papers and records freely accessible to researchers, the library may agree to reasonable restrictions on donations.

 Copyright belongs to the creator of writings and other original works (such as photographs and music.)
-Or the copyright belongs to a person or entity that paid for the original work.
-Copyrights are legally transferrable.
-To enable scholars to quote readily from the Library’s collections, The Shaw Historical Library encourages the donor of materials to transfer any copyright which they may posses in the donated papers to the Library.
+In other cases the copyright belongs to a person or entity that paid for the original work.
+Copyrights are legally transferable.
+To enable scholars to quote readily from the library’s collections, The Shaw Historical Library encourages the donor of materials to transfer any copyright that they may possess in the donated papers to the library.